-There are many questions churches should be asking to ensure they’re reaching the culture but Tim Keller, pastor emeritus of Redeemer Presbyterian Church in New York City says there are four that he doesn’t think are being addressed.
+There are many questions churches should be asking to ensure they’re reaching the culture and are doing what they can to equip the saints.
+But Tim Keller, pastor emeritus of Redeemer Presbyterian Church in New York City says there are four that he doesn’t think are being addressed.

 He proposes four research questions that all churches should study.